Telegram (software): Telegram Mini Apps

 Telegram also provides an open API for the creation of custom bots which can perform various tasks, integrate other services into Telegram chats, or work as mini apps or games.
-Among the Mini Apps, there are also various infrastructures for working with cryptocurrency, one of the best examples of which is Crypto Office.
-Most of them work on the 8XR game engine.
 In July 2024, Telegram Mini Apps reached 500 million monthly active users.

 Video and voice calls

 Since 2017, Telegram users have been able to initiate one-on-one calls in private chats.
 Calls are end-to-end encrypted and prioritize peer-to-peer connections.
 Video calls were introduced in August 2020.
 According to Telegram, there is a neural network working to learn various technical parameters about a call to provide better quality of service for future uses.

 Telegram added group voice chats in December 2020 and group video chats in June 2021.
 Group voice and video chats support picture-in-picture video, as well as sharing one's screen, creating a recording of the call, noise suppression and selective muting.
 In channels, users can start a livestream, that is able to integrate with third-party apps such as OBS Studio and XSplit.

 Once launched, a group voice chat will remain active and open to all group members until an admin specifically closes it.

-In April 2025, Telegram launched secure group calls with end-to-end encryption by using blockchain-like encryption technology.
-Group calls can handle up to 200 participants, and provide voice/video calls and screen sharing.